 FAQ about COVID-19 Vaccines and Vaccination

-Once I get vaccinated with both doses, do I need to continue wearing masks and avoiding close contact with others?
+Once I get vaccinated with the required number of doses, do I need to continue wearing masks and avoiding close contact with others?

 Yes.
-The CDC and public health and infectious disease experts recommend that everyone, even those who have received both doses of a vaccine, continue to wear masks and avoid close contact with others.
+The CDC and other experts recommend that we continue to take precautions to help stop the pandemic.
 Though the vaccines have been shown to prevent you from developing COVID-19, questions remain as to whether vaccinated people can continue to spread COVID-19.
 Taking the steps of wearing masks and avoiding close contact will help stop this pandemic.

 How much does the COVID-19 vaccine cost?